spham395/08-C-Programming/10_Preprocessor/demonstration_labs/01_Instructor_Demo_labs.md

 The_____________directive causes the source code lines to be numbered from the indicated value beginning with the next source code line.
 ```
+## Write a preprocessor directive to accomplish each of the following:

+Define symbolic constant YES to have the value 1.

+Define symbolic constant NO to have the value 0.

+Include the header common.h.
+The header is found in the same directory as the file being compiled.

+Renumber the remaining lines in the file beginning with line number 3000.

+If symbolic constant TRUE is defined, undefine it and redefine it as 1.
+Do not use #ifdef.

+If symbolic constant TRUE is defined, undefine it and redefine it as 1.
+Use the #ifdef preprocessor directive.

+If symbolic constant TRUE is not equal to 0, define symbolic constant FALSE as 0.
+Otherwise define FALSE as 1.

+Define macro CUBE_VOLUME that computes the volume of a cube.
+The macro takes one argument.